oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_mysql_db_system_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
+                                            <div>The fault domain on which to deploy the Read/Write endpoint.
+This defines the preferred primary instance.</div>
+                                            <div>In a failover scenario, the Read/Write endpoint is redirected to one of the other fault domains and the MySQL instance in that domain is promoted to the primary instance.
+This redirection does not affect the IP address of the DB System in any way.</div>
-                                            <div>The name of the Fault Domain the DB System is located in.</div>
+                                            <div>For a standalone DB System, this defines the fault domain in which the DB System is placed.</div>
                                             <div>This parameter is updatable.</div>
                                                         </td>
             </tr>